 What type of underlayment is best with bamboo flooring?

 If you’re nailing down a floor – use 15 lb felt paper

-The most common underlayments used when nailing a floor down are 15 lb felt paper (i.e. roofing paper) and red rosin paper.
-Most installers prefer 15 lb felt paper, as red rosin paper tends to leave behind red dust that can stain walls and clothing and is hard to remove.
+The most common underlayments used when nailing a floor down is 15 lb felt paper (i.e. roofing paper) and red rosin paper.
+Most installers prefer 15 lb felt paper.
+This is because rosin paper tends to leave behind red dust that can stain walls and clothing.
+This dust is often hard to remove.

 If you’re floating a floor – use a 3 in 1 underlayment